As Trump Proposes Tax Cuts, Kansas Deals With Aftermath Of Experiment

 But as Washington considers a plan similar to Kansas, Kriz is unconvinced.

 "Studies have shown that tax cuts tend to pay anywhere between 10 percent and 30 percent of their costs," he says.
 "So if we cut taxes by a trillion dollars, we're going to probably get an extra hundred billion back ... in extra revenues from economic growth.
-But that still leaves $700 to $900 billion in cuts that will have to be made.
+But that still leaves $700 [billion] to $900 billion in cuts that will have to be made.
 Those cuts also have an economic effect in drawing down the economy."

-Note: A previous version of this story misspelled Lt.
-Gov. Jeff Colyer's last name as Coyler.